harleone/Harleone/README.md

 ## 🧠 About Me
-Hello everybody, I am Harpreet - I find myself in the endevour to explore the intersection between **NeuroAI**, **Machine Learning**, and **Neuropathologies**.
+Hello everybody, I am Harpreet - I find myself in the endeavour to explore the intersection between **NeuroAI**, **Machine Learning**, and **Neuropathologies**.

 I have a background in biomedical sciences and I enjoy building models inspired by biological systems, implementing them with cognitive simulations, analysing neural activity, and blending neuroscience with computational creativity.

-Artifical intelligence can mimic - or learn from - biological intelligence.
+Artificial intelligence can mimic - or learn from - biological intelligence.
 My goal is to gather data, insights, and eventually develop systems that support neurological function, or help scaffold cognitive deficit caused by any sort of neuropathology.

-I am self-taught, and constructuve criticism is always welcomed, if it helps me grow.
+I am self-taught, and constructive criticism is always welcomed, if it helps me grow.
 - 🧠 [neuron vs perceptron](https://github.com/harleone/neuron-vs-perceptron)
   comparing the activity between a biological neuron with an artificial neuron
 - 🧬[cognitive_path_finder](https://github.com/harleone/cognitive_path_finder)